Jump to

 Close this pop-up window Go to top

-The Simple Universe
+A Physics Model The Simple Model The Simple Universe

-Moving a torus shaped particle
+Moving a torus shaped particle Electric interactions with matter particles

-For a torus shaped particle to move forwards in this example of a simple universe, the particle's perfectly round torus shape has to distort
+For a torus shaped particle to move forwards in this example of a simple physics model

 When a helix shaped electric field particle touches the surface of a torus shaped particle

-The two touching surfaces will either in some way be moving in the same direction, or in some way will be moving in opposite directions
+The two touching surfaces will either, in some way, be moving in the same direction

-This could perhaps cause the strand particles that are touched by the electric field particle, to either stretch out, or to compress up
+This could perhaps cause the strand shaped particles that are touched by the electric field particle, to either stretch out, or to compress up

 And the distorted torus shaped particle would then move

-Would depend on whether the particle of matter has the same or opposite handiness to the handiness of the electric field particle
+Has the same, or opposite, handiness to the handiness of the electric field particle

-A negative electric field particle interacting with a negative torus particle, or a positive electric field particle interacting with a positive torus particle, would cause the internal movement of the torus shaped particle, to bunch up on the side that is moving away from the source of the electric field particles
+Would cause the internal movement of the torus shaped particle, to bunch up on the side that is moving away from the source of the electric field particles

 And the torus shaped particle as a whole would then move away from the source of the electric field particles

-Whereas a positive electric field particle interacting with a negative torus particle, or a negative electric field particle interacting with a positive torus particle, would cause the internal movement of the torus shaped particle, to bunch up on the side that is moving towards the source of the electric field particles
+Would cause the internal movement of the torus shaped particle, to bunch up on the side that is moving towards the source of the electric field particles

 And the torus shaped particle as a whole would then move towards the source of the electric field particles

-'Neutral' particle electric field particles are long Electric interactions
+'Neutral' particle electric field particles are long Electric interactions with matter particles

 The following animation shows the simple electron, positron, neutrino, photon and 'neutral' particle, interacting with the short and long electric field particles, the Interaction button steps through the interactions, the 01 input box lists the interactions for direct selection, the Run button start / stops the animation (any of the buttons can be used in pause mode)